 I always find it fascinating to take public transportation in a new city.
 Whether it’s the bus system in Uruguay or the subway in Hong Kong, taking public transportation is a great way to learn about the culture in a new city.

 Better yet, it’s a great way to cut down on your fuel consumption.
 A lot of people don’t look at their full impact when considering zero waste travel.
 However, you can leave a lighter footprint on the earth when you travel by taking public transportation instead of renting a car.

 As you can see, there’s no reason to create a bunch of waste just because you’re traveling.
-These simple ideas to help you go zero waste on your next summer vacation will get you well on your way to zero waste travel.
+These simple ideas to help you reduce waste on your next trip will get you well on your way to zero waste travel.

 What tips would you add to this list for putting together a zero waste travel plan?